 A: Lender Fees have been capped at $350 for Executive members and $650 for all other members.
 In addition, the borrower will pay for what is typically called 3rd party fees, such as appraisal, title, and credit report.
 These fees vary based on the details of your loan.
 All out of pocket expenses, lender fees and closing costs will be discussed and disclosed with you at the time of application.

-Q: Do Preferred Lenders service or sell the loan after it closes?
+Q: Do Participating Lenders service or sell the loan after it closes?

 Q: Does each lender I receive a quote from pull my credit report and does it affect my credit score?

 A: A lender is not allowed to pull your credit without written or verbal approval from the member who is applying for a mortgage.
 Once you’ve received a loan quote through the website and are working with a lender, each lender will follow their own policy regarding pulling credit.
 Some may pull your credit before they make you a loan offer; others may pull your credit after you have accepted their offer.
 Presently, Fair Isaac Corporation (the company that provides “FICO” credit scores) treats multiple inquiries from auto, mortgage or student loan lenders within a short period of time as a single inquiry.
 For these types of loans, the FICO score ignores inquiries made in the 30 days prior to scoring.
 FICO scores calculated from older versions of the scoring formula use a 14 day span.
 For FICO scores calculated from the newest versions of the scoring formula, this shopping period is any 45 day span.
 Each lender chooses which version of the FICO scoring formula it wants the credit reporting agency to use to calculate your FICO score.
 However, if you apply for multiple new credit lines in a short period of time (as opposed to rate shopping for a single loan), your FICO score can be lowered.

 Q: What is an adjustable rate mortgage?